Travel Trailer Inspection: What To Look For When Buying A Used Travel Trailer

 These are your power, cable, water, and sewer connections.
-Make sure all are accessible, damage-free, and most of all, they work!
+Make sure all are accessible and damage-free.
+Most of all, make sure they work!

-Yep, if you are serious about buying, the trailer needs to be connected to a tow vehicle.
-You should also tow the vehicle.
+Yep, if you are serious about buying, the trailer needs to be connected to a tow vehicle, and you should tow the trailer.

-Make sure there are no obnoxious noises.
-(Keep in mind many weight distribution hitches make a god awful clanging/popping/grinding noise when you're turning.)
+While towing, make sure there are no obnoxious noises.
+(Remember that a sway control hitch makes an awful clanging/popping/grinding noise when turning.)

 Make sure your tow vehicle handles it well.
 (You also need a brake controller installed on your tow vehicle for this.)

-There are three things you need to test:
+There are four things you need to test:

 The lights are self-explanatory.
-When you connect to a 7-pin connector (the power cord that comes from the trailer and attaches to the vehicle), and you turn on the lights in the vehicle, all of the outside running lights on the trailer should come on.
+When you connect the 7-pin connector to your vehicle and turn on the vehicle lights, all the running lights on the trailer should come on.

 Next, you should test the emergency disconnect switch.

-How?
-Well, there's an emergency breakaway cable connected to a pin on every trailer that should be connected to the tow vehicle while towing.
+An emergency breakaway cable connected to a pin on every trailer should be connected to the tow vehicle while towing.

-In the event the trailer disconnects from the vehicle and the emergency chains also fail, this cable will pull out the pin and cause your trailer to stop.
+If the trailer disconnects from the vehicle and the emergency chains fail, this cable will pull out the pin and cause your trailer to stop.

 To test the emergency disconnect brake:

-You shouldn't smell propane when the valves are open.
+You shouldn't smell it when the valves are open.
 (If you do, there is likely a leak at the connecting hose.
 This should be a cheap and easy fix.)

-Avoid (or just replace) very rusty tanks, propane tanks painted a dark color, or ones that don't output enough propane for a good flame on your stove (rare).
+Avoid (or just replace)if they are very rusty, those painted a dark color, or ones that don't output enough gas for a good flame on your stove (rare).

 This shouldn't be a deal-breaker.
-Just make sure the propane gets to the furnace, stove, and oven.
-Also make sure they can be locked down securely during travel.
+Ensure the gas gets to the furnace, stove, and oven.
+Also, make sure they can be locked down securely during travel.

 ALL travel trailers should come with a good spare.
-Check for cracks, check the date, and check for tread life.
+Check for cracks, check the date, and check the tread.
 The tire should be the same size as the ones outfitted on the trailer.